youngwook06/ImpCon/README.md

 ```
 python train.py
 ```
-The example train_config.py file is for training bert-base-uncased model with CE+*ImpCon*.
+The example train_config.py file is for training bert-base-uncased model on IHC with CE+*ImpCon*.
-You can also modify config.py to train a model with different training objectives or evaluate a model.
+You can also modify config.py to train a model with different training objectives or models.
 ### Train Configs
 - To train a model on ihc with CE+*AugCon*:
     ```